All Episodes

 Somewhat doubtful.

-Now, ladies and gentlemen, we we've been talking about Mrs. Clinton a lot today because of her really horrible performance on stage at a Democrat debate last night at Drexel University in Philadelphia.
+Now, ladies and gentlemen, we've been talking about Mrs. Clinton a lot today because of her really horrible performance on stage at a Democrat debate last night at Drexel University in Philadelphia.

-The only thing worse was the performance of these other schlubs on stage with her, who, for whatever reason, and we could roll the dice on what all those reasons are to probably be right about all of them, never made one serious move to capitalize on Mrs. Clinton's blundering, bumbling performance last night.
+The only thing worse was the performance of these other schlubs on stage with her, who, for whatever reason, and we could roll the dice on what all those reasons are, to probably be right about all of them, never made one serious move to capitalize on Mrs. Clinton's blundering, bumbling performance last night.

-So in in keeping with the theme that Mrs. Hillary Clinton is the show today, there's an interesting piece here by Kyle Ann Shiver at The American Thinker.
+So, in keeping with the theme that Mrs. Hillary Clinton is the show today, there's an interesting piece here by Kyle Ann Shiver at The American Thinker.

 Republican women too smart to fall for Hillary's ruse.

-Uh, let me just read some excerpts for you.
+Let me just read some excerpts for you.

-Last week, my hometown paper, The Atlanta Urinal and Constipation, ran an online story entitled Clinton Polster Predicts Defection of GOP women.
+Last week, my hometown paper, The Atlanta Urinal and Constipation, ran an online story entitled Clinton Polster Predicts Defection of GOP Women.

 Clearly, Mr. Penn is either purposefully spinning or indulging in a rather perverted, nearly delusional form of magical thinking.